Home » Archive » A Parent’s Guide to Explaining LGBTQ to Children

 1. Keep the conversation simple and honest: By keeping the discussion simple and relatable, your child will be able to grasp the information better.

 1. Listen without judging: To maintain a healthy conversation, it’s beneficial to keep things light, positive, and without judgment.
-They will share their stories easier as well when you are open and not judging.
+They will share their stories easily as well when you are open and not judging.

 1. Promote acceptance and diversity: A parent’s role is to set the tone for allyship by promoting a healthy relationship between their children and the subject of acceptance and diversity.
 It’s never too early to start talking about love and why it’s so important to support the LGBTQ+ community.